dotnet/docs/docs/core/diagnostics/observability-PrGrJa-example.md

 [![Jaeger query for traces](./media/jaeger-search-results.thumb.png)](./media/jaeger-search-results.png#lightbox)

 To see a list of traces, select `OTel-Prometheus-grafana-Jaeger` from the **Service** dropdown.
-Selecting a trace should show a gant chart of the activities as part of that trace.
+Selecting a trace should show a gantt chart of the activities as part of that trace.
 Clicking on each of the operations shows more details about the activity.

 [![Jaeger Operation Details](./media/jaeger-activity-details.thumb.png)](./media/jaeger-activity-details.png#lightbox)